As with all areas of life, we need to follow social distancing restrictions to make sure you are as safe as possible when coming to worship with us.

 - There will be no collection plate passed round in services for the time being.
 If you would like to give a financial gift, we would encourage you to do this by debit or credit card and not cash if at all possible – we have a card machine now to enable taking contactless payments, which will be available near the exit.
 A collection plate will be available for cash as well and any cash gifts will be dealt with in line with the restrictions.

-- In line with the latest guidance from the Church of England, anyone attending a place of worship is now strongly advised to wear a face covering in order to protect others.
-This is not mandatory under government guidance and anyone covered by one of the exemptions from face coverings is, of course, welcome to attend church.
-You can find out more about the Church of England’s guidance on face coverings here.
+- It is mandatory for anyone attending a place of worship to wear a face covering in order to protect others, unless covered by one of the exemptions from face coverings in which case you are, of course, welcome to attend church.

-- Holy Communion will be bread only and will be received from a temporary table at the front of the nave.
+- Holy Communion will be bread only and will be received from a temporary table at the front of the nave or brought out to the congregation.
 Bread will be individually portioned in paper holders in advance by a Sacristan wearing PPE and John will bless it as part of the Thanksgiving Prayer and will also be wearing appropriate PPE for this part of the service.
-Stewards will then usher people up in a one-way system to take some bread from the table.

-- We are not able to join in singing together for the time being while more research is done into how much singing increases the transmission risk for COVID.
-Talk to Viv if you want to know more about this.
-We will use recorded music or solo music from a cantor from time to time in services for reflection but music will be kept to a minimum for the time being.
+- We are not able to join in singing togetheras we know that singing slightly increases the transmission risk for COVID.
+Talk to Viv.
+We will use recorded music or live music from a cantor or small group from time to time in services for reflection but music will be kept to a minimum for the time being.